ashm97/ashm97.github.io/_pages/research.md

 author_profile: true
 ---

-My research falls into two main areas: understanding patterns of rebel behavior before, during, and after civil conflict, and developing new tools to improve the study of peace and conflict.
-One strand of research explores how the territories that ethnic groups inhabit shape rebel group formation and condition their relationship with the state.
-This interest in rebel behavior also informs projects on the evolution of government repression and rebel killings of civilians over the course of a conflict.
+My research falls into two main areas: understanding patterns of disease with applied mathematics, and developing new methodology tools and software to help others in the same pursuit.
+One particular strand of research I've been focusing on is using networks to explore diseases from various angles.

-My other main research agenda uses advanced methods to allow us to ask new questions in the study of peace and conflict.
-One project uses Bayesian item response theory to measure the strength of peace agreements as a latent variable and free researchers from post-treatment bias caused by using the duration of agreements as a proxy for their strength.
-In another project, I use visual imagery contained in Salafi jihadist propaganda videos to detect similiarties in videos produced by different groups, allowing researchers to estimate collaboration networks within a broader clandestine movement.
-Other work uses over two billion observations of international trade data to develop new measures of economic interdependence and methods to detect disruptions of regular economic exchange between states.
+Other than my current research I have also worked on several other projects in the past, similarly aimed at generating data-driven insight into disease: including the [NHS](https://www.nhs.uk/) response to Covid-19; rapid infection diagnostics with [DSTL](https://www.gov.uk/government/organisations/defence-science-and-technology-laboratory); and distributed computing to annotate the human genome with the [Computational Biology Facility](https://www.liverpool.ac.uk/computational-biology-facility/).
+See some highlighted projects I have worked on below!

 <nbsp>